shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ## Create a public Object Storage bucket and upload an image

-Next, we will create an Object Storage bucket and upload an image to trigger an email notification.
+Next, we will create a public Object Storage bucket and upload an image to trigger an email notification.

 ![user input](images/userinput.png)